liza-p/README-generator/README.md

 ```
  node index.js
  ```
-command, then you will be promptet to answear a list of questions related to your project.
+command, then you will be prompted to answear a list of questions related to your project.

 To see the generated README file navigate to the same directory where the index.js is and view your README.